-Are you a tech whiz or does the idea of coding something leave you cold?
+Are you a tech whiz or does coding leave you cold?
 Find out in our quick quiz!

 The Quiz (you can find the answers below)

-2. What keys should you press if you want to force your Windows browser to refresh?
-(Award yourself bonus points if you also know how to do that on other operating systems!)
+What keys should you press to force your Windows browser to refresh?
+Award yourself bonus points if you also know how to do this on other operating systems!

-3. In BASIC programming language, what will the command ‘Run program’ do?
+In BASIC programming language, what will the command "Run program" do?

 a) a small computer